A Nonlinear Dimensionality Reduction Framework Using Smooth Geodesics

+First, we compare the performance of SGE with changing $\delta$ and $\mu_s$ by embedding a sample 600 points generated from the manifold defined by Eqn.~\ref{eqn:sphere} with $\eta=2$.
+Both $\mu_s$ in SGE and $s_r$ in PMFA are parameters to control the smoothness of the splines, however, while $\mu_s$ can only take any non negative value, chosen $s_r$ should be in $[0,1]$ \cite{gajamannage2015dimensionality}.
+Since we are unable to compare SGE and PMFA in this context, we only provide here a comparison between Isomap and SGE.

-We set the spline threshold $\nu$ and spline discretization $h$ to be $10\%$ and 100, respectively.
-Then, we run the SGE algorithm repeatedly over the spherical dataset with $\delta=2, 3, \dots, 8$; $\mu_s=0, 0.1, \dots, 1.0$ and obtain two-dimensional embeddings.
+We set the spline threshold $\nu$ and spline discretization $h$ to be $10\%$ and 100, respectively, and run the SGE algorithm repeatedly over the spherical dataset with $\delta=2, 3, \dots, 8$; $\mu_s=0, 0.1, \dots, 1.0$ and obtain two-dimensional embeddings.
 Here, we have 77 different pairs of $\delta$'s and $\mu_s$'s, those then produce 77 two-dimensional embeddings.
 Now, we asses the performance of the methods in terms of distance preserving ability between the original data and the embedding.
-For each such embedding (77 in total), we compute distances between points in the embedding space using the Euclidean metric and denote the distance matrix by $\bs{D}_S$.
+For each such embedding (77 in total), we compute distances between points in the embedding space using the Euclidean distance metric that we denote by $\bs{D}_S$.
 Now, we run Isomap with the same sequence of $\delta$'s above and obtain its two-dimensional embeddings.
-The distance matrix for the embedding of Isomap is denoted by $\bs{D}_I$.
-Now, we compute true manifold distances between points of the dataset using cosine distances.
+The Euclidean distance matrix for the embedding of Isomap is denoted by $\bs{D}_I$.
+Now, we compute the true manifold distances between points of the dataset using the cosine law.
 If $\bs{\alpha}$ and $\bs{\beta}$ are two points on a semi-sphere with radius $r$, the manifold distance $d$ is given by

 \cite{stewart2012essential}.
-We compute all the pairwise distances using the above equation and form the distance matrix $\bs{D}_M$ for the manifold.
+We compute all the pairwise distances using Eqn.~(\ref{eqn:mani_dist}) and form the distance matrix $\bs{D}_M$ of the data sampled on the manifold.

 The embedding error of SGE, denoted by $\mathcal{E}_S$, is computed as the Mean Absolute Deviation (MAD) between embedding and data \cite{petruccelli1999applied}.
 Since the distance matrices are symmetric and have zeros on the diagonal, MAD can then be computed using